Sarcomas are cancers of connective tissue. They fall into groups based on whether they arise in soft tissue or bone.

 - In the U.S., about 13,040 new cases of soft tissue sarcoma are expected to be diagnosed in 2018, resulting in approximately 5,150 deaths.

-There are no concrete reasons for developing sarcomas, but certain risk factors have been identified based on common characteristics in individuals who developed the disease, including:
+There are no known reasons for developing sarcomas, but certain risk factors have been identified based on common characteristics in individuals who developed the disease, including:

 - High doses of radiation exposure from treatments for other cancers; however, radiation treatment techniques have improved to ensure the targeted area is treated more precisely so effects on surrounding tissues and organs are minimized.

 - Individuals exposed to herbicides with phenoxyacetic acid and wood preservatives with chlorophenols have a higher risk.

-- Individuals with certain inherited diseases, including Li-Fraumeni syndrome, Rothmund-Thomson syndrome, retinoblastoma, Gardner syndrome, Werner syndrome, Gorlin syndrome, von Recklinghausen disease, neurofibromatosis, or tuberous sclerosis have an increased risk of developing a soft-tissue or bone sarcoma.
+- Individuals with certain inherited diseases, including Li-Fraumeni syndrome, retinoblastoma, Paget’s disease of bone, multiple exostoses syndrome, Gardner syndrome, Werner syndrome, Gorlin syndrome, von Recklinghausen disease, neurofibromatosis or tuberous sclerosis have an increased risk of developing a soft-tissue or bone sarcoma.

 - Damage to a person’s lymph system, which can occur through surgery or radiation therapy, is also a risk factor associated with soft-tissue sarcoma.

 In the early stages, it can be difficult to determine if a sarcoma is present and can go undetected for a long period of time.
 Bone pain, suspicious lumps, or swollen areas of the body should be evaluated by a physician, who may conduct a biopsy to determine if the lump is a malignant tumor or benign.
-Over time, tumors will grow, become sore and eventually cause pain, swelling, numbness, tingling, or weakness because the tumor presses against nerves or muscles.
+Over time, tumors will grow, become sore, and eventually cause pain, bone fracturing, swelling, numbness, tingling, or weakness because the tumor presses against nerves or muscles.

 There are no known ways to prevent the development of a bone or soft-tissue sarcoma.
 Maintaining a healthy lifestyle and getting regular check-ups are the best ways to reduce the risk for developing all forms of cancer.